Sora1919/TempConverterAndroid/README.md

 # Temperature Converter (Android - Kotlin)

 A simple Android application built with **Kotlin** in **Android Studio** that converts temperature values between **Celsius (°C)**, **Fahrenheit (°F)**, and **Kelvin (K)**.
-This project was developed for **Mobile Development Coursework 2 – Question 1**.

 ---